heikekonow/bco_cloudmask/readme.md

 The concatenated radar data, together with surface meteorology, are saved in a temporary .mat file.
 The location for these temporary data files are specified in the beginning of functions/bco_cloudmask_concatData.m.

-## 2. Generating cloud masks
+## 2. Segmenting clouds
 Radar reflectivity data are converted to cloud masks where 0 denotes "no cloud" and 1 indicates "cloud".
 To avoid that short measurement interruptions are identified as beginning or ending of a cloud, this binary mask is cleaned up by applying morphological closing.

-A rectangular structuring element of 5x2 pixels is used.
+For closing of the cloud mask, a rectangular structuring element of 5x2 pixels is used.
 5 vertical pixels correspond to 150 m.
 2 horizontal pixels correspond to 20 s and with an estimated wind speed of 8 m/s, this are roughly 160 m cloud length.
 Although wind speed increases with height and thus 2 s measurement interruption would result in longer cloud gaps in higher altitudes.
 But this has not been incorporated in this code yet.
 It is assumed that this effect on the structuring is minor.

-After morphological closing has been applied, cloud objects are segmented by applying connected components analysis to the cloud mask.
+After morphological closing has been applied, cloud objects are segmented by applying connected components labeling ([Dillencourt et al., 1992](https://doi.org/10.1145/128749.128750)) to the cloud mask.
+For this, adjacent cloudy pixels are assigned the same label if they are connected via 8-connectivity.
 During this step, objects that comprise less than four pixels are discarded as clutter.

 ## 3. Calculating cloud parameters
-In this step, parameters for each individual segmented cloud object (see [previous step](#2.-generating-cloud-masks)) are calculated.
+In this step, parameters for each individual segmented cloud object (see previous step, 2.
+Segmenting clouds) are calculated.
 The calculated parameters are: cloud start time, cloud end time, cloud/chord length, cloud depth, cloud base height, cloud top height.

 **Cloud start time** and **cloud end time** are the first and last time steps at which a cloud object passes over the radar.